TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

 **Card Issuing Bank**

-We may share the information we collect with our banking partner, TD Bank USA N.A., which issues the Target Visa Card and Target Credit Card.
+We may share the information we collect with our banking partner, TD Bank USA N.A., which issues the Target MasterCard and Target Credit Card.

 **Service Providers**